akshaybapat6365/bloodinsight-ai/DEPLOYMENT.md

 2. Access the admin console at `https://your-domain.vercel.app/admin`

-3. Update the Gemini API key and system prompt in the admin console
+3. Update the Gemini API key and system prompt in the admin console.
+These updates are sent to the protected `/api/admin/gemini` endpoint using a JSON payload with an `action` (`updateApiKey` or `updateSystemPrompt`) and `value`.

 ## Monitoring and Maintenance